 Although this won’t directly help you avoid jet lag, one way to make sure you arrive feeling your best is to take care of your skin.
 The air on planes is very drying, so it’s important to combat those effects.
 I keep a TSA-approved size travel pouch in my carry-on filled with skin essentials.
 Every time I get a skincare sample I put it in this pouch.

 My routine is pretty easy.
 I usually don’t wear makeup on the plane so I can avoid taking it off, but if I do I remove it with wipes.
-Afterwards I spray my face with water and apply a mask, eye cream, and hydrating lip balm.
+Afterwards I spray my face with water and apply a mask, eye cream, and hydrating lip mask.
 When I wake up or before we land I spray my face again and apply a hydrating cream and lip balm.
 Samples of products are great for travel otherwise you can buy carry-on sized bottles.

 For swelling, I always wear compression tights.
 I wash them after every flight and put them directly back in my carry-on so I don’t forget them.
 You can find great compression tights at most pharmacies in Paris, or you could wear compression leggings.

 Try To Sleep

 As tempting as it is to watch a movie, trying to sleep is the best move.
 Even if you only get three to four hours it’s better than nothing.
-I keep an inflatable travel pillow with me in my carry-on.
+I keep an inflatable travel pillow and a Trtl Pillow with me in my carry-on.